arangodb/kube-arangodb/docs/platform/rbac/service_integration.md

 ## Step 4: Handle the Superuser Case

-Requests with no user identity (nil user, no groups) are treated as superuser by the sidecar — they bypass evaluation.
+Requests with no user identity (operator-internal JWT) are treated as superuser by the sidecar — they bypass evaluation.
 Your service does not need to handle this case; the sidecar returns `Effect_Allow` automatically.